gourshete/gourshete.github.io/_posts/2020-07-04-rails-credentials.md

 ---
 layout: post
-title:  "Rails - Managing secrets using credentials"
+title:  "Rails - Managing API keys using 'credentials'"
 date:   2020-07-04
 keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails secrets kubernetes postgres"
 image: assets/images/lock5.png
-categories: [ Rails, Secret keys ]
+categories: [ Rails, API keys, Secrets ]
 ---

-How do you manage secret keys?
+How do you manage application secret keys?
 We cannot commit them in Version Control System (like github), it is too dangerous.

 In the era of docker-kubernetes we make them available as environment variables using kubernetes secrets & then application code picks up from there.
 This way is okay but becomes lengthy when number of secrets keys goes up.